pywatemsedem.io package

 >>> inifile.add_files()

->>> inifile.add_user_choices()
+>>> inifile.add_parameters()

->>> inifile.add_output_maps()
+>>> inifile.add_options()

->>> inifile.add_variables(buffers, forced_routing, river_underground)
+>>> inifile.add_extensions(buffers, forced_routing, river_underground)

 >>> inifile.write("modelinput/ini_file.ini")

-Add section files to config file
+Add clay content estimation extension to config file

-Add section user choices to config file
+Add ditches extension to config file

-add_variables(buffers, forced_routing, river_underground)[source]
+add_extensions(buffers, forced_routing, river_underground)[source]

-Add section variables to config file
+Add section parameters and parameters extensions to config file

 Parameters: